lEONID FINKELSHTEYN PRINCIPAL

 He has collaborated with his brother, cellist Ilya Finkelshteyn, Julia Fischer, Mark Kosover, Adam Neiman, Awadagin Pratt, Julian Schwarz, and Elina Vähälä, among others.

 A committed teacher, Finkelshteyn was invited to give master classes at Yale University and in New York City, for students from Manhattan School of Music and the Mannes School of Music, Penn State, and UNC School of the Arts, among others.
 He makes a point of being involved within his community as well, leading sectionals for local youth philharmonic orchestras and the North Carolina All-State Orchestra.
 In addition, Finkelshteyn works with local music teachers with their double bass students, offering master classes and sectionals.

-A native of Leningrad in the former Soviet Union, he joined the Leningrad Philharmonic Orchestra at only 19 years of age—while still a student at the Leningrad Conservatory, from which he earned a master’s degree, graduating with honors.
+A native of Leningrad in the former Soviet Union, he joined the Symphony Orchestra of the Leningrad Philharmonic at only 19 years of age—while still a student at the Leningrad Conservatory, from which he earned a master’s degree, graduating with honors.
 His primary teachers were Peter Weinblatt and Sergei Akopov.
 Eventually, he became principal bassist of the Symphony Orchestra and was a prize winner of the Soviet Union Bass Competition before emigrating to the U.S. in 1990.